How to Setup Google Analytics in ↓markdown↓ CMS

 TRACKING-ID in the

-$MD_SETTINGS array, setting the value to the Google Analytics Tracking Id for your website.
-For example if the Tracking Id was AB-12345678-9:
+$MD_SETTINGS array, setting the value to the Google Analytics Id for your website (see your Google Analytics account).
+For example, if the Tracking Id was AB-12345678-9:

 . . .
 "TRACKING-ID" => "AB-12345678-9", "XML_SITEMAP_REFRESH" => "-1 week" );

 Once the updated configuration file is saved on the web server the Google Analytics script is enabled.
-The script appears in all the web pages with the correct Tracking Id.
-(The script with the Tracking Id appears in all the web pages that use the ↓markdown↓ CMS system for publishing.)
+The script appears within all the web pages that use the md-CMS system for publishing, and with the correct Tracking Id.

-There are more tutorials covering ↓markdown↓ CMS in the article Build a Website from Scratch with ↓markdown↓ CMS.
+- There are more tutorials covering md-CMS in the article Build a Website from Scratch with ↓markdown↓ CMS.